Chronomia/GPU-AC/README.md

 We provide bash file `src/run_insert.sh` to make a fast evaluation of the two operation functions.
 You can call `bash src/run_insert.sh` to see the evaluation result.

----

-We will release the complete code after acceptance of the paper.